May 27, 2021 from 11:00AM – 12:30PM

 UCF Global Perspectives and International Initiatives in partnership with the American University in Cairo’s Middle East Studies Center, is launching an ongoing series discussing the future of U.S.-Arab Relations in a changing world with emerging new security threats and global challenges.

-The series kicks off on May 27, 2021 at 11:00AM EST (5:00PM Cairo Time) with Lieutenant General Herbert Raymond McMaster, former United States National Security Advisor; and Ambassador Nabil Fahmi, former Egyptian Foreign Minister.
+The series kicks off on May 27, 2021 at 11:00AM EST (5:00PM Cairo Time) with Lt.
+General H. R. McMaster, former United States National Security Advisor; and Ambassador Nabil Fahmy, former Egyptian Foreign Minister.

 In this session, “What the Future Holds: A Discussion on US-Arab Relations,” the speakers provide their observations about the changing world, emerging challenges, and regional relations.

 Lt.
 General H. R. McMaster, Former National Security Advisor

 Lt.
 General H. R. McMaster is the Fouad and Michelle Ajami Senior Fellow at the Hoover Institution, Stanford University.
 He is also the Bernard and Susan Liautaud Fellow at the Freeman Spogli Institute and Lecturer at Stanford University’s Graduate School of Business.
 He was the 26th assistant to the president for National Security Affairs.
 Upon graduation from the United States Military Academy in 1984, McMaster served as a commissioned officer in the United States Army for thirty-four years before retiring as a Lieutenant General in June 2018.